sonata-project/SonataBlockBundle/Resources/doc/reference/your_first_block.rst

 Default settings
 ----------------

-A `block service` needs settings to work properly, so to ensure consistency, the service should define a ``setDefaultSettings`` method.
+A `block service` needs settings to work properly, so to ensure consistency, the service should define a ``configureOptions`` method.
 In the current tutorial, the default settings are:

 * `URL`: the feed url,